 - How is the division of labor changing between high-wage and low-wage locations in multinational companies and industrial value chains?

 - What impact do these changes have on working conditions, employee relations, and the design of personnel and production systems?

 - Which approaches do companies pursue regarding the introduction and use of digital technologies in the labor process?

-- Which consequences do these approaches have for work and job quality?
+- Which consequences do these approaches have for employment relations and job quality?

 The research project of the group focuses on the company and industry levels and follows a cross-country comparative design – with Europe and the Emerging Economies (BRIC Countries) being the main research fields.